PolarGeospatialCenter/setsm_postprocessing_python/README.md

 Batch work is done in units of strip-pair IDs, as parsed from scene dem filenames (see --stripid argument for how this is parsed).

 positional arguments:
   src                   Path to source directory containing scene DEMs to process.
-If --dst is not specified, this path should contain the folder 'tif_results'. res                   Resolution of target DEMs in meters.
+If --dst is not specified, this path should contain the folder 'tif_results'.
+The range of source scenes worked on may be limited with the --stripid argument. res                   Resolution of target DEMs in meters.

 optional arguments: